 Moscow Mule Ingredients:

-So what’s in a Moscow Mule?
+So what’s in a Moscow Mule recipe?
 Three easy ingredients.
 And, as with any cocktail with such a short ingredient list, the quality of each of those ingredients will definitely make a notable difference.
 So avoid the cheapest options at the liquor store, and do some taste-testing to find what ingredients are most delicious to you.

 To make a homemade Moscow Mule cocktail, you will need (affiliate links are included here):